googleforgames/clean-chat/README.md

     make make deploy-backend-api
     ```

-## Demo Examples
+## Examples

-There are currently two ways to score toxicity, both which can be demoed & tested.
-The demo examples include:
+As an example, and for testing purposes, here are a few sample scripts that can be called once the framework has been deployed:

 ```
 # Option #1